 Ref No. Species Value Impact Impact Cause Management Options / Comments Other 1T Oak B (Moderate) Removal To facilitate development Edge of new access road contacts the tree.
 Tree stump to be removed using a self powered stump grinder.
 2Т Beech A (High) Low Direct disturbance to roots New access extends closer to tree though falls within the location of an existing pavement.
 Tree protection fencing required.
 3Т Beech A (High) Moderate Direct disturbance to roots The new access road will require widening into the existing verge some 1.9m.
 Some element of root loss will occur.
 Moderate impact if roots are present beneath existing access road.
 Tree protection fencing required.
+An area of the root system to be ameliorated.
 4 T Beech A (High) Moderate Direct disturbance to roots The new access road will require widening into the existing verge some 1.9m.
 Some element of root loss will occur.
 Moderate impact if roots are present beneath existing access road.
 Tree protection fencing required.
+An area of the root system to be ameliorated.
 5T Oak A (High) Moderate Direct disturbance to roots The new access road will require widening into the existing verge some 1.9m.
 Some element of root loss will occur.
 Moderate impact if roots are present beneath existing access road.
-Tree protection fencing required.
+Tree protection fencing required An area of the root system to be ameliorated.
 6T Cherry C (Low) Removal To facilitate development Possibly retainable, though a small low value specimen that is replaceable Tree stump to be removed using a self powered stump grinder.